(erroneously: Acraea andromache Eltringham, 1912)

 The hindwings are white with a subterminal black arc, and a black border containing white spots.
 The mouthparts are unusual in being bright yellow.
 The butterflies have a wing span of about 6 cms.
 They are inclined to congregate around larval foodplants.

-The eggs of this species are ellipsoidal, ribbed, and a creamy-yellow, and each has a height of about 1 mm.
-They are laid in clusters of several dozen on a leaf or stem of a foodplant.
+The eggs of this species are barrel-shaped, ribbed, and a creamy-yellow, and each has a height of about 1.5 mm.
+They are laid in clusters of a dozen or more, on a leaf or stem of a foodplant.

 and in most of the north and east of Australia, including: